arocull/Luchadores/README.md

 Start the server and watch your browser:
 ```
-npm run web             # Opens the webpage in your browser.
-Does not connect to a server yet.
+npm run web             # Opens index.html in your browser.
+Does not connect to a server.
+npm run join            # Opens a link to the server in your browser.
+DOES connect to the locally hosted server.
 npm run server          # Runs the server without building.
 npm run start           # Builds and runs the server.
 ```